amilkyboi/netnate/README.md

 # netnate

-> *Last Updated: 21 Decemeber 2022*
+> *Last Updated: 2 August 2023*

-This is my website development project, netnate.
-The legacy website was deployed using raw HTML, CSS, and JS and uses a third-party CSS theme hosted by W3Schools.
-Hugo, a static site generator, is now used and allows for a more secure, upgradeable, and efficient website with full support for custom theming.
+This is my website development project, [netnate](https://www.netnate.com).
+Previously, this website was written using raw HTML, CSS, and JS and used a third-party CSS theme hosted by W3Schools.
+I'm now using [Hugo](https://gohugo.io/), a static site generator, as my framework.
+Hugo allows for a more secure, upgradeable, and efficient website with full support for custom theming.

 ## Backend

-Hugo content pages are written in Markdown (`.md`).
-This website is hosted on GitHub as a GitHub Pages project.
+Hugo content pages are written in Markdown (`.md`) and the website itself is hosted here on GitHub as a GitHub Pages project.
 Each time code is pushed to `main`, GitHub Actions builds the site automatically and the content is stored on the `gh-pages` branch.
-The GitHub Pages site is then built from the `gh-pages` branch.
+The GitHub Pages site is then built from the `gh-pages` branch after some automated checks are performed.

 ## Philosophy

 Websites today are extremely bloated and more often than not contain copious amounts of unnecessary or downright predatory tracking tools.
-A good website abides by the following ruleset:
+A good website:

-- Free and Open-Source Software (FOSS)
+- Abides by the four essential freedoms of free software
-- No tracking tools
+- Contains no tracking tools
-- Minimal amounts of JavaScript
+- Is written using minimal amounts of JavaScript
-- Delivery optimization
+- Prioritizes delivery optimization

-Any and all of the information and/or opinions made in this project, during any stage, are and will always be completely free to share and distribute.
+Any and all information and/or opinions made in this project, during any stage, are and always will be completely free to share and distribute.
 This website is licensed under GNU GPLv3.

 ## Upgrades

 Below are a list of features that this website implements, all of which are improvements over the old website:

-- Minimal[^1] JavaScript.
+- Minimal[^1] JavaScript
-- Much improved load times.
+- Greatly improved load times
-- Compressed `.webp` image formats only.
+- Compressed `.webp` image formats only
-- Improved security.
+- Improved security
-- No reliance on outside CSS libraries.
+- No reliance on outside CSS libraries
-- Increased modularity.
+- Increased modularity
-- Static site generation via [Hugo](https://gohugo.io/).
+- Static site generation

-[^1]: No, I don't have some sort of vendetta against JS, but I do feel that it is extremely overused in today's online landscape, many times as an exploitative tool.
-A few select features on this website implement JS, such as the live table of contents and KaTeX math support.
+[^1]: To be clear, a few select features on this website implement JS, such as the live table of contents, KaTeX math support, and the fuzzy finder search feature.
+Many websites, however, use JS far in excess of anything useful and hinder performance and/or security for no reason.

 ## Pages

-Out of all the improvements that I plan on making to the new website, I am most excited to implement blog and wiki style pages.
-These pages will be available for all users to view with the foremost intention of documenting the progress that I have made on various projects throughout the years.
-I hope that the culmination of knowledge that will eventually be documented on these pages will be useful not only to me, but to anyone who happens to stumble across my website.

 Below is a tentative list of all the blog/wiki style pages that I plan on implementing in the future.
-Not all of these pages will be made immediately, some might never be made, and still others will be made that are not listed here.

 - Linux
   - Arch